Welcome! Here are the website rules, as well as some tips for using this forum.

 or forever on going?

-what's the pressure at the boiler?
+what's the pressure at the boiler?known to beat dead horses0 -

-Serving Cleveland's eastern suburbs from Cleveland Heights down to Cuyahoga Falls.
+Serving Cleveland's eastern suburbs from Cleveland Heights down to Cuyahoga Falls.1 -

 Although I am not a pro with steam piping, as @gerry gill mentioned, and @Hap_Hazzard agreeing, I am guessing what ever the remaining water may be getting pushed back in to the steam main pipe that feeds this rad... its like a endless loop of steam and water getting to the rad when Tstat calling for heat.
 Pic attached, highlighted in orange, may need to be removed or reconfigured.
 Is this a single line steam system?

 Thanks guys for the reply’s.
 It is a single pipe steam system.
 It’s in a apartment/condo building.
 The tenant is in the basement apartment and said it started last year but didn’t say anything.
-It is the only apartment in the basement and the only one having a problem
+It is the only apartment in the basement and the only one having a problem0

 This used to work OK?